Phone: (901) 678-4507

 writer and editor.

-Dr. Plunka has published nearly forty essays and twenty-five book reviews.
+Dr. Plunka has published forty-five essays and twenty-five book reviews.
 His books

 include Peter Shaffer: Roles, Rites, and Rituals in the Theater (1988); The Rites of Passage of Jean Genet: The Art and Aesthetics of Risk Taking (1992); ed., Antonin Artaud and the Modern Theater (1994); Jean-Claude van Itallie and the Off-Broadway Theater (1999); The Black Comedy of John Guare (2002); The Plays of Beth Henley: A Critical Study (1995); and Holocaust Drama: The Theater of Atrocity (2009).
 His latest book, Staging Holocaust Resistance, was published in May 2012.